splunk/public-o11y-docs/sp-oncall/mobile/android-devices-victorops.rst

 **Push Notifications on Log Out**

-Splunk On-Call has a setting to make sure that you’ll receive notifications to your phone whether or not you are logged in.
+Splunk On-Call has a setting to make sure that you'll receive notifications to your phone whether or not you are logged in.
 Within Splunk On-Call Settings, uncheck the box next to **Stop push notifications on logout**.
 This setting must be **disabled** to ensure